 Learn more about our HL Chitwan project here.

 Himalayan Life Chitwan and Pokhara Programs

 Himalayan Life Chitwan and Himalayan Life Pokhara work closely alongside parents, schools, and communities in an effort to protect, nurture, and educate the children.
-The goal is to provide the children with healthy self-confidence, teach them team work, and to help them develop good values.
+The goal is to provide the children with healthy self-confidence, teach them teamwork, and help them develop good values.
 The ultimate goal is to prepare for the future as responsible citizens.
-Young adults that have vision for their own lives, families, community, and country.
+Young adults have a vision for their own lives, families, community, and country.